-If issues of non-compliance are identified during monitoring, such issues shall be categorized as either material or administrative.
-Businesses found to be in material noncompliance, or which received funds in error, may be required to repay grant funds to the State, as per the Terms and Conditions agreement.
+If issues of non-compliance are identified during a monitoring event, the SBF Program will categorize such issues as either material or administrative.
+Awarded Businesses found to be in material non-compliance, or which received funds in error, may be required to repay grant funds to the State, as per the Terms and Conditions of the Recovery Grant Agreement.
 All Companies who were willfully fraudulent will be prosecuted.

-According to 24 C.F.R. § 570.501(b), PRDOH, as Grantee, is responsible for ensuring that CDBG-DR funds are used in accordance with all program requirements.
+According to 24 C.F.R. § 570.501(b), PRDOH, as grant administrator, is responsible for ensuring that CDBG-DR funds are used in accordance with programmatic requirements.
 The use of CDBG-DR funds by designated public agencies, subrecipients, or contractors does not relieve PRDOH of this responsibility.
-Therefore, this Program will be subject to PRDOH's standardized Monitoring Plan, Cross Cutting Guidelines and other Grantee adopted guidelines, policies and procedures, as outlined within the SRA between the subrecipients and PRDOH.
-BDE will perform monitoring of the SBF Programs using a Monitoring Plan created in accordance with the requirements of PRDOH's standardized Monitoring Plan and under PRDOH's approval.
+Therefore, the SBF Program will comply with PRDOH's standardized Monitoring Plan, Cross Cutting Guidelines and other Grantee adopted guidelines, policies and procedures, as outlined within the SRA between the subrecipients and PRDOH.
+BDE will perform monitoring of the SBF Programs using a Monitoring Plan created in accordance with the requirements of PRDOH's standardized Monitoring Plan and under PRDOH's supervision.